 The high failure rate of these internal plastic parts once a vehicle has over 100,000 miles is the crux of our argument that engine oil should be changed every 5000 miles instead of following the factory recommended oil change interval of 10,000 miles.
 It is mostly true that the metal internal components don’t wear out rapidly given the factory interval.
 But the plastic parts and turbochargers almost always fail early.

-Modern Volkswagen VR6 and VW & Audi V6 and V8 motors have adjustable cam timing.
-They have camshafts that rotate in relation to the cam gears using oil pressure and electronically controlled solenoids.
-This system changes the cam timing for more power or for better mileage while the engine is running.
-This provides much better overall performance and economy than earlier motors.
 Gunk deposits from old engine oil can clog up these cam control systems and cause an engine that will barely idle and cannot be driven.
-Timing chain systems are one of the reasons that synthetic oil is required in most engines from this century.
+These cam chain systems are one of the reasons that synthetic oil is required in most engines from this century.
 And the best synthetic oils should always be used.

 Timing Chain Replacement

 Each of these timing chain systems has upper and lower hydraulic chain tensioners.
 On the VR6 engine, the upper tensioner is the only part replaceable without major disassembly.
 We commonly change the upper tensioner as we almost always find it sticky when compressed.
-It is a clear bet that we are adding years to the life of the system just by replacing the upper tensioner.
-Most of the other chain type motors can have their upper tensioners replaced in a fraction of the time of replacing the entire system.
-The job can make the difference between replacing the entire chain system before 200,000 miles and never having to replace more than just the upper tensioner.
+It is a clear bet that we are adding years to the life of the timing chain system just by replacing the upper tensioner.
+Some of the other chain type motors can have their upper tensioners replaced in a fraction of the time of replacing the entire system.

 Some timing chain systems, like the 2.0T made since 2008, are located on the pulley end of the engine, and have a single chain from the crankshaft to both cams.
 The 2.0T engines of the model years 2008 through 2013 came from the factory with timing chain tensioners with defective designs that have the dire potential of bending all the engine valves when they fail.
 Motors built as of 09/2013 should have an updated design that is finally reliable.
 Fortunately, the timing chain cover includes a 2″ rubber plug that can be removed easily to identify whether the tensioner is of an updated design.